itascaconsulting/cam/README.md

-# Automation of distributed parameter studies using Itasca software
-Cruncher Automatic Mode
+# Automation of distributed parameter studies using Itasca software: Cruncher Automatic Mode

 This system uses Amazon Web Services (AWS) to coordinate running large parameter studies with Itasca Software.
-The individual cases of the parameter study are run on local or remote computers, the AWS cloud is only used to coordinate the cases and gather the data in a central location.
+The individual cases of the parameter study are run on local or remote computers, the AWS cloud is used to coordinate the cases and gather the data in a central location.

 On the Itasca software side, a single line of Python is used to attach an instance of FLAC3D, 3DEC, or PFC to the automatic network.
 Once on